 Bipolar disorder is a collection of diverse illnesses that affects people’s lives in myriad ways.
-As the medical community comes to recognize the varied manifestations of bipolar disorder, the need for individualized treatment is becoming ever more apparent.
-By learning what to look for in a bipolar disorder treatment program, you can take the first steps in your own personal healing journey.
+As the medical community comes to recognize the varied manifestations of bipolar disorder, the need for an individualized bipolar disorder treatment plan is becoming ever more apparent.
+By learning what to look for in a residential treatment program, you can take the first steps in your own personal healing journey.

 Mental illness is shrouded in myth.
 The silence surrounding psychiatric distress has left these conditions to exist largely in shadow, fuelling stigmas and shame.
 So when The New York Times published “Patient Voices: Bipolar Disorder” to demystify the lived experiences of those living with bipolar disorder, the premise was promising.
 The stories, told by five men and women diagnosed with bipolar disorder, tell tales of extreme manias manifesting in outlandish grandiosity, wild spending sprees, and psychosis .
 The narratives are harrowing and they are moving, giving voice to the deep pain, disorientation, and dysfunction that so often plague those with bipolar illness.